-3.3 Surveillance
+4.3 Surveillance

+A surveillance service is necessary to determine the identification and position of users of the airspace and obstructions.
+The automatic dependent surveillance - broadcast (ADS-B) on 978 MHz and 1090 MHz is an ICAO-standardized aeronautical surveillance system envisioned to provide airspace navigation service providers and other users of the airspace surveillance data for high-altitude, high-velocity vehicles (as compared to conventional aircraft), including suborbital vehicles.
+One of the use-cases for this system includes equipping the suborbital vehicle to report ADS-B messages in all phases of flight for the purpose of aeronautical surveillance and collision avoidance from other airspace users, such as conventional aircraft operating in the airspace at lower altitudes and at much lower comparative velocities.
+Other surveillance technologies exist for use by suborbital vehicles, but like ADS-B, the principle surveillance application is the same as that used for conventional aircraft.

+4.4 Navigation

+The operator of the suborbital vehicle must know where the vehicle is located relative to the Earth to safely and efficiently navigate the planned mission.
+There are several electronic aids to air navigation currently available, however GNSS navigation systems using the RNSS allocation (space-to-Earth) are currently used on-board suborbital vehicles to provide a global navigation capability within Earth’s atmosphere and in the brief periods of time the suborbital vehicle operates in space.
+The navigation systems using the RNSS frequency bands 1 164-1 215 MHz and 1 559-1 610 MHz are currently most suitable for safety-of-life applications as these are currently used by conventional aircraft and the principle application is not different in the case of suborbital vehicles.

+Since different technical requirements may be expected between the RNSS receivers, which will be operated under RNSS (space-to-Earth) allocations, and RNSS receivers, which will be operated under RNSS (space-to-space) allocations,, whether the same RNSS receivers can function may be investigated by receiver manufacturers and/or sub-orbital vehicle operators.
+However, this kind of investigation should be conducted outside of ITU-R studies.

 [To be added]

-3.4 Navigation

-WP 5B may find the different regulatory status of space-borne RNSS receivers, which are operated under RNSS (space-to-space) allocations, in RR Nos.
-5.328B and 5.329A, from that of RNSS receivers on Earth’s surface and the same airspace as conventional aircraft.

-[Editor’s note: From WP 4C.
-Modify language below for next WP 5B meeting

-Since different technical requirements between the airborne RNSS receivers, which will be operated under RNSS (space-to-Earth) allocations, and spaceborne RNSS receivers, which will be operated under RNSS (space-to-space) allocations, may be expected, whether the same RNSS receivers can function may be investigated by receiver manufacturers and/or sub-orbital vehicle operators.
-However,WP 4C considers that this kind of investigation should be conducted outside of ITU-R studies.]

-[To be added]

-4 [Appropriate modification, if any, to the Radio Regulations, excluding any new allocations or changes to the existing allocations in Article 5, to accommodate stations on-board sub-orbital vehicles/Technical conditions to allow some stations on board sub-orbital vehicles to operate under the aeronautical regulation]
+5 Appropriate modification, if any, to the Radio Regulations, excluding any new allocations or changes to the existing allocations in Article 5, to accommodate stations on-board sub-orbital vehicles/Technical conditions to allow some stations on board sub-orbital vehicles to operate under the aeronautical regulation

-4.1 The status of stations on sub-orbital vehicles
+5.1 The status of stations on sub-orbital vehicles